-The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
+The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of their shares or otherwise.
 In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholders.
 The selling stockholders also may sell shares short and redeliver the shares to close out such short positions.
-The selling stockholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
-The broker-dealer may then resell or otherwise transfer such shares under this prospectus.
-The selling stockholders also may loan or pledge the shares to a broker-dealer.
+The selling stockholders may also enter into option or other transactions with broker-dealers or other financial institutions or the creation of one or more derivative securities which require the delivery to such broker-dealer or other financial institution of shares offered by this prospectus, which shares such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The selling stockholders also may loan or pledge their shares to a broker-dealer.
 The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares under this prospectus.

 Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from the selling stockholders.
 Broker-dealers or agents may also receive compensation from the purchasers of the shares for whom they act as agents or to whom they sell as principals, or both.
-Compensation as to a particular broker-dealer might be in excess of customary broker-dealers or the selling stockholder may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, as amended (the "Securities Act"), in connection with sales of the shares.
+Compensation as to a particular broker-dealer might be in excess of customary broker-dealers or the selling stockholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act in connection with sales of the shares.
 Accordingly, any such commission, discount or concession received by them and any profit on the resale of the shares purchased by them may be deemed to be underwriting discounts or commissions under the Securities Act.
-Because the selling stockholder may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling stockholder will be subject to the prospectus delivery requirements of the Securities Act.
+Because selling stockholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling stockholders will be subject to the prospectus delivery requirements of the Securities Act.

 In addition, any securities covered by this prospectus which qualify for sale under Rule 144 promulgated under the Securities Act may be sold under Rule 144 rather than under this prospectus.

 The selling stockholders have advised us that they have not entered into any agreements, understandings or arrangements with any underwriters or broker-dealers regarding the sale of their securities.
 There is no underwriter or coordinating broker acting in connection with the proposed sale of shares by the selling stockholders.